jykim2958/Voronoi-Second-Pooling/README.md

 * pandas==1.5.3
 * wandb

-We recommend building conda environment first with pytorch installation.
+We recommend building conda environment and pytorch installation before compiling MinkowskiEngine.
 Make sure to exactly match `cudatoolkit` package version identical to the cuda dependency of pytorch;
 otherwise MinkowskiEngine library would not be compiled.
 You can verify the cuda compiler version with `nvcc -V` command.